 Despite the pandemonium that ensued, these adventurers were not amateurs that would simply roll over and give up.
 The few teams that managed to get ahead of the rest knew that wasting any of the head start they managed to create could, and most likely would, come back to bite them in the rear.
 The first team, an adventurer group known as the ‘Iron Belts’, reached the entrance to the second floor in less than an hour and were being followed by two more teams only a few seconds behind them.

 Without thinking, they dove head first into the tunnel that led to the second floor, expecting a fight of some sort as they rushed down the stairwell.
 However, they encountered nothing of the sort.
 Instead of monsters and traps, they encountered the unimaginable beauty that only Smit himself could create.
 Mouths agape, eyes wider than a doe’s, the adventurers paused for a moment at the first step of the stairs to behold the beautiful work of art that seemed to be created by something much greater than a mere mortal.
+Even their mustached noble, Baronet Wilhelm, could not help but to stare in wonder.

 Their reverie was broken by the sound of rushing feet behind them.
 Like cold water thrown on their face, the team once more began to advance, but their eyes would still occasionally stray, attempting to follow the intricate patterns that decorated the walls.
 As quick as their feet could take them, the adventurers made their way down the stairs, almost stumbling down them more than once in their rush.